unaschneck/pydar/README.md

 pydar.extractMetadata()
 ```

-## Tests

 ## TODO:
 * associate burst ID from SBDR data to BIDR data for metadata
+* save .IMG as an array of pixel values
 * include access to readme from command line
 * include access to lbl file attributes from command line
-* save .IMG as an array of pixel values
-* progress bars print to command line
 * project image onto Titan spheriod
 * make pandas df of all radar data

+## TODO: Tech Debt
 * rm -rf results/ between runs for clean image output
 * error handling: extract_flyby_data_images
+* progress bars print to command line
+* Zenodo

+## TODO: Test
 * test: pull up all passes that saw Ontario Lacus and colorcode with look angle
 * test: pull beam information and number of looks for each pixel